-The Port has a capital plan calling for over \$20,000,000 in capital projects over the next three years, with major improvements at the airport and the Big Pasco Industrial Center.
-The Port's major capital expenditure projects will be the reconstruction of the Airport's primary taxiway, hangar construction on the airfield, and road improvements at the Big Pasco Industrial Center.
-The taxiway reconstruction effort is estimated to cost approximately \$9 million dollars with the Port's contribution of \$110,000.
-The constructing of the hangar will cost approximately \$3 million dollars to build with the Port taking out debt of \$1,700,000 and receiving \$300,000 from the Washington State CERB.
+The Port has a capital plan calling for over \$27,000,000 in capital projects over the next three years, with major improvements at the airport and the Big Pasco Industrial Center.
+The Port's major capital expenditure projects will include road improvements and rail improvements at the Big Pasco Industrial Center, and snow removal equipment and taxiway G reconstruction at the airport.
 The road improvements will cost approximately \$9 million dollars with the Port receiving a U.S. Department of Commerce Economic Development Administration grant of \$7,110,012.
+The rail improvements will cost approximately \$1.8 million dollars with the Port receiving a grant of \$1.4 million dollars.
+The snow removal equipment will cost approximately \$2.1 million dollars with the airport receiving a grant of approximately \$1.9 million dollars.
+The taxiway G reconstruction project will cost approximately \$9 million dollars with the airport receiving approximately \$8.2 million in grants.